Frequently Asked Questions

 When is the Ballot likely to take place?

-NairnConnects is aiming for June 2018.
+NairnConnects is aiming for late summer 2018.
 Ballot papers are sent out to all businesses a minimum of 42 days before the ballot deadline.
 It may be that the ballot papers get sent to the local business address or to the Head Office, it all depends on who holds the vote.
 Once dispatched, the ballot period runs for a minimum of 42 days.
 Details of the ballot will be sent to all eligible persons a minimum of 42 days before the close of the ballot.

 How does the Ballot Work?